Our Rating: 9.5/10

 And if not, no big deal!

-But, I do want to give you an updated look at the Titan and try and shed some light on the kind of experience I have gotten from it in sitting in it for the past eight months.
+But, I do want to give you an updated look at the Titan and try and shed some light on the kind of experience I have gotten from it in sitting in it for the past year.
 And, hopefully that will help you determine whether or not this chair is right for you.

 How Are the PU Leather and PU Arm Rests Holding Up?